IIIF/api/image_api/image_api_1.2.md

 The IIIF Image API can be called in three forms:
  * Request an image, which may be part of a larger image
- * Request technical information about the full image
+ * Request a description of the available features of the image
  * Request the capabilities supported by the image server

 All of the forms convey the request's information in the path segments of the URI, rather than as query parameters.
 This makes responses easier to cache, either at the server or by standard web-caching infrastructure.
 It also permits a minimal implementation using pre-computed files in a matching directory structure.